MSuryakumar4550/EXNO-4-DS/README.md

 # RESULT:
-        We have successfully performed Feature Scaling and Feature Selection process in the given file.
+        We have successfully performed Feature Scaling and Feature Selection process in the given data.